top of page

 In verse 17, Jesus says that if you understand what he is saying, “blessed are you” if you do it.
 What is the “blessing” in figuratively “washing” each other’s feet?

 Is there someone who needs you to act like a servant to them right now?
-How, and how would you go about it?
+What is their need, and how would you go about addressing it?

 What can you take with you from this story of the washing of the disciples’ feet?
 How can you apply it to your everyday life?